 The contemporary artists expand and challenge how we think about "land" and "landscape" today.
-At the Thomas Cole Site, these works will be sited within and in response to the 19th-century artist's home, studio, and grounds.
-The exhibition will include a new work by the Guerrilla Girls, a new outdoor sculpture by Jean Shin, an interactive Ecotopian Library by Mary Mattingly, works on canvas by Jaune Quick-to-See Smith and Kay WalkingStick, and special site-specific installations by Teresita Fernández, Marie Lorenz, Ebony G. Patterson, and Saya Woolfalk.
-It will also bring together Anna Plesset's work about Sarah Cole (1805-1857), with the original paintings by the 19th-century artist who called this site home.
+At the Thomas Cole Site, these works are sited within and in response to the 19th-century artist's artwork, home, studios, and grounds.
+The exhibition includes a new work by the Guerrilla Girls, a new outdoor sculpture by Jean Shin, an interactive Ecotopian Library by Mary Mattingly, works on canvas by Jaune Quick-to-See Smith and Kay WalkingStick, and special site-specific installations by Teresita Fernández, Marie Lorenz, Ebony G. Patterson, and Saya Woolfalk.
+It also brings together Anna Plesset's work about Sarah Cole (1805-1857) with the original paintings by the 19th-century artist who called this site home.